pdm-pcb/vklearnin/docs/tutorial/03DeviceAndQueues.md

 For unsynchronized submission, we can simply provide a [`vk::SubmitInfo`](https://docs.vulkan.org/refpages/latest/refpages/source/VkSubmitInfo.html) structure to `vkQueue::submit()`.
 An overload of this same function takes a submit info struct as well as a [`vk::Fence`](https://docs.vulkan.org/refpages/latest/refpages/source/VkFence.html) to coordinate the device queue's execution order relative to the host.
 We'll talk more on synchronization before too long.

-Presentation also requires synchronization, but as far as `vkQueue` is concerned, the user simply furnishes a [`vk::PresentInfoKHR`](https://docs.vulkan.org/refpages/latest/refpages/source/VkPresentInfoKHR.html) structure.
+Presentation also requires synchronization, but as far as `vkQueue` is concerned, the user just furnishes a [`vk::PresentInfoKHR`](https://docs.vulkan.org/refpages/latest/refpages/source/VkPresentInfoKHR.html) structure.